lishichengyan/the-little-schemer-in-racket/README.md

 # the-little-schemer-in-racket
-racket codes in *the Little Schemer (by Danial P. Friedman & Matthias Felleisen)*
+racket code in *the Little Schemer (by Danial P. Friedman & Matthias Felleisen)*